DECLARATION OF MONTREAL

 International Conference on LGBT Human Rights of the 1st World Outgames on the 29th of July 2006

-International Conference on LGBT Human Rights, which was held in the
+the International Conference on LGBT Human Rights, which was held

-framework of the 1st World Outgames in Montreal (Canada) in July 2006.
+in the framework of the 1st World Outgames in Montreal (Canada) in

-This largest-ever international conference on LGBT issues was attended
+July 2006.
+This largest-ever international conference on LGBT

 The Declaration of Montreal is not a summary of the speeches and the discussions that took place.
 It rather is an attempt - perhaps the first one – to summarize the main demands of the international LGBT movement in the broadest possible terms, so as to make the document useful at a global level and in all parts of the world.
 It is not the final result of an elaborate process of consultation among LGBT organisations – it could, however, be the starting point of all sorts of political discussions, both inside the LGBT movement and with other societal and political actors.

-according to national and local circumstances.
-It indicates the arena
+be used according to national and local circumstances.
+It

-of LGBT human rights that are being argued.
-By trying to contextualize
+indicates the arena of LGBT human rights that are being argued.
+By

 In the meantime the Declaration is endorsed by a growing list of elected bodies and democratic political parties.

 We hope this website can function as a handy source of information.
 We would appreciate it if you could inform us of other follow-up activities, that could be mentioned at this site.
-Please mail to email@example.com
+Please mail to IHLIA LGBTI Heritage, the heritage organisation which take over the management of this site: email@example.com

 Amsterdam (The Netherlands), 21 November 2006.